Kreuzmich/KreuzmichAuth-for-MediaWiki/README.md

 ```
 $wgKreuzmichAuth_EnableExpired = true;
 ```
 If you set this setting, only special users are allowed.
-The PHP function getFachschaftStatus() can be further specified for this reason.
+The PHP function getUserStatus() can be further specified for this reason.
 ```
 $wgKreuzmichAuth_OnlyFachschaft = true;
 ```